-6.6xx (1) This section applies if an electricity vendor, specified consumer or unit sub-meter provider is unable to comply with section 6.4xx for one of the following reasons:
+6.6xx (1) This section applies if an electricity vendor is unable to comply with section 6.4xx for one of the following reasons:

-1. There are fewer than seven days between the day of the Board’s determination of rates under section 6.3xx and the effective date.
+1. There are fewer than seven business days between the day of the Board’s determination of rates and the adjustment factor under section 6.3xx and the effective date.

 2. Technical or operational reasons.